thellmund/droidcon-Berlin-2019-unofficial/README.md

 ## droidcon Berlin 2019 (unofficial app)

 This is an _unofficial_ app for [droidcon Berlin 2019](https://de.droidcon.com).
-Because there is no official API, the information in the app might be outdated.
+Because there is no official API, the information in the app might become outdated if there are changes to the schedule.
 Still, I hope you find it useful.

 #### Features
 - Check out the conference